-1. Extraordinary Japanese culture
+Extraordinary Japanese culture

 My experience catching the bus at Osaka Airport was fascinating.
-A kind man with a smattering of English told me which bus I needed, helped me buy a ticket (the machine was only in Japanese), then directed me to stand in one lane and put my suitcase in another.
+A kind man with a smattering of English told me which bus I needed, helped me buy a ticket (the machine was in Japanese only), then directed me to stand in one lane and put my suitcase in another.
 As buses came in, he bowed respectfully, directed the waiting passengers on, loaded their bags and bowed again as it pulled away.
 It made me realise how very different and extraordinary Japanese culture is.

-2. Plenty of cruises to choose from
+Plenty of cruises to choose from

-A cruise is the best way to visit Japan, I would say that, wouldn’t I?
-But think about it.
-You don’t have to worry about the language because there’ll be English-speaking guides to show you around (I think I found the one man at Osaka Airport who spoke English so believe me, that is a big advantage), and if you are nervous about the culture or food, you are back on board for dinner each evening.
+A cruise is the best way to visit Japan.
+I would say that, wouldn’t I?
+But think about it, you don’t have to worry about the language because there’ll be English-speaking guides to show you around (I think I found the one man at Osaka Airport who spoke English so believe me, that is a BIG advantage) and, if you are nervous about the culture or food, you are back on board for dinner each evening.

 A handful of fascinating cities right near the coast

 Look at a map of the country, all the well-known cities - Tokyo, Hiroshima, Nagasaki, Osaka and Kyoto - are either on or near the coast and so are less-familiar places that shouldn’t be missed.
 Hakodate, a cosmopolitan metropolis in the shadow of the mountain that gave the city its name; Aomori, where in August every year the streets come alive with people and colourful floats to celebrate the Nebuta Festival.

-4. The Jigokudani Monkey Park
+The Jigokudani Monkey Park

-5. The Springtime cherry blossom
+The springtime cherry blossom

 Wouldn’t it be fabulous to see Japan’s spectacular cherry blossom?
 To fill your nostrils with the scent of the flowers?
 There are cherry trees all over Japan and they blossom in late March to April, depending on the weather.
 Tokyo, Osaka, Kyoto and Sakata are some of the best places to see the blossom - and all just happen to be on Silver Muse’s April 2021 itinerary.
 Don’t miss Shinjuku Gyoen park in Tokyo, which has more than 1,000 cherry trees.

 Fascinating history and culture

 We all know about Pearl Harbour and the fighting in the Far East during the Second World War, but I’m sure I’m not the only one who knows very little about the rest of Japan’s history and culture.
-The shogun rulers, samurai warriors, geisha traditions and the meaning of Zen Buddhism - you can learn all this on a cruise, and also visit Hiroshima or Nagasaki, where peace parks remember the death and destruction caused by the atomic bombs dropped in 1945.
+The shogun rulers, samurai warriors, geisha traditions and the meaning of Zen Buddhism - you can learn all this on a cruise and also visit Hiroshima or Nagasaki where peace parks remember the death and destruction caused by the atomic bombs dropped in 1945.

-7. Mouth-watering Japanese cuisine
+Mouthwatering Japanese cuisine